 4. Bhaktapur Durbar Square

-Built with the amalgamation of Pagoda and Shikhara style, the construction of Bhaktapur Durbar Square began in 1427 A.D.
+Built with the amalgamation of Pagoda and Shikhara styles, the construction of Bhaktapur Durbar Square began in 1427 A.D.
 When you walk around the locale of this place, you'll get to witness the open museum of ancient history.
 This unique style of architecture has earned this place on the UNESCO heritage site list.
 The beauty of this place never fails to lure tourists.

 As a foreign national, you have to pay NPR 1500 as an entrance fee to the Bhaktapur Durbar Square premises.
 For the SAARC nationals, the entry fee is around NPR 500.
 While outing in Bhaktapur Durbar Square, it is also recommended to visit the National Art Museum in Bhaktapur, which charges NPR 150 for an entry ticket.
 This price allows you to roam the Wood Craving and Bass & Bronze Museum for free.
 If you wish to take your photography camera to capture inside the museum, you'll have to pay an extra NPR 100.
 You have to pay the fee of NPR 200 for video recordings if you wish to.
 To remind you, the museum remains closed every Tuesday.

 The well-known temple, Nyatapola ( Five Roofed Temple), from 1427 A.D. stood tall even during the devastating earthquake of 2015 in Nepal.
-But the effect of an earthquake on other structures was devastating.
+However, the effect of an earthquake on other structures was devastating.
 The reconstruction work has positioned the temples and palaces in place as they used to.
 The serene pedestals of Bhaktapur await you.

 Cafes in Bhaktapur serve authentic Newari food.
 To give your tongue a new taste, try some Newari food items.
 If you visit Bhaktapur Durbar Square in near time, don't forget to taste the JUJU, the famous curd from the city.